 At some point something must have went wrong because when I turned the computer on this morning I noticed that the taskbar had somehow been moved to the left side of the screen.

 I tried to move the task bar back to the bottom of the screen but it won’t move.
 It’s like it’s stuck on the left-hand side.
 Can you tell me how to get it back on the bottom where it belongs?

-Rick’s answer: Ervin, it sounds like the taskbar has been moved and then locked in that position.
-If so, it will be quite easy to move it back to the bottom of the screen.
+Rick’s answer: It sounds like the taskbar has been moved and then locked in that position, Ervin.
+If so, it should be quite easy to move it back to it usual place at the bottom of the screen.
 Just follow these steps:

-1 – Right-click on a blank area of the taskbar and then click on Lock the taskbar.
-That should remove the check mark and allow you to re-position the task bar as you wish.
+1 – Right-click on a blank area of the taskbar, then click Lock the taskbar.
+That should remove the check mark and allow you to reposition the task bar as you wish.

 2 – Left-click on a blank area of the task bar and drag it back to the bottom of the screen while holding the mouse button down.